 So what are your parenting options?

-- You could help to parent the child as single parents.
+- You could help to parent the child as a single parent.
 If you love each other (or not), are young, and are still in school, there are ways to make this work to everyone’s advantage.
-But it’s important that you maintain your support of the mother and are a regular presence in your son or daughter’s life.
+But you must maintain your support of the mother and be a regular presence in your son or daughter’s life.
 And remember, you have a legal right to know your child and participate in his/her life.

 - You could place the baby for adoption.
 You can read all about the advantages of “open” adoptions in the Adoption section of teenbreaks.com.
 It’s a way for both you and the mother to finish growing up yourselves while still knowing your child as birth parents and also knowing that he/she is being loved and cared for.